akhilsadam/coe332/homework03/README.md

 Exit
 <function tests.test_turbid at 0x7f9d796690d0>
 ```
+- Any tester output without an `AssertionError` is valid.

 Please note this program only supports Python3, so the Windows command depends on your installation and aliases.